 While this opens the door to lots of possible careers, the four most common occupations in the AI field are machine learning engineers, robotics engineers, computer vision engineers, and data scientists.
 According to an Indeed report, all four of these occupations have seen massive growth over the last five years, led by machine learning at over a staggering 340%.

-Here’s an overview of each of the careers:
+Here’s an overview of the top 4 AI careers:

 - Machine Learning Engineers not only draw an average annual salary of $114,121, but they help design software capable of “learning” on its own to help automate unpredictable models.
 Working alongside data scientists, machine learning engineers build out theoretical models that help crunch enormous amounts of data in real-time.
 In other words, this job uses data modeling to help find patterns in high volumes of data or predict unseen circumstances.
 In some ways, machine learning engineers are helping predict the future!

 - Robotics Engineers make an estimated annual salary of around $84,000, a robotics engineer’s job is to develop machines that perform functions much like that of humans.
 This can apply to almost any industry and at any level of use, from common consumers to government intelligence.
 This job is perfect for the innovative computer scientist, allowing him or her to not only flex technical skillsets – but also creativity.

 - Computer Vision Engineers earn an average of $122,8406 annually for doing work that – as the name implies – helps computers “see” images, process them, and learn.
 This data can include movement, distances, and movements.
 Much of the work done by computer vision engineers has a forward-facing impact on everyday life.
 For example, if your car has a rear-view camera that helps you park, this was developed by computer vision engineers.